 Run For Something (RFS) is a candidate recruitment organization that encourages young liberal Democrats to run for state and local political office and supports their campaigns.

-Amanda Litman, a former Hillary Clinton campaign staffer, and Ross Morales Rocketto launched RFS in January 2017.
+Amanda Litman, a former Hillary Clinton campaign staffer, and Ross Morales Rocketto, a Democratic Party consultant, launched RFS in January 2017.
 The pair created the organization out of what they called “anger and exasperation” at the Republican Party’s 2016 election victories.

 The organization was initially created to recruit and support 10 young liberal candidates in two states.
 However it quickly exceeded expectations and expanded its scope to recruit candidates for state and local races nationwide.